joatmon/spark-async-benchmark/README.md

 Transfer/sec:      3.00MB
 ```

-So the throughput with async requests is 753x better and there were zero socket errors.
+So the throughput with async requests is 753x better and there were zero socket errors!

 # Build
 To rebuild the benchmark: